Policy Tracker

 (f) Immobilized autonomous vehicles blocking travel lanes or intersections present a direct threat to traffic safety, emergency response, and public mobility, including by delaying emergency medical services and fire and law enforcement response.

-(i) Direct communication between first responders and autonomous vehicle operators is necessary to ensure public safety, and autonomous vehicle operators must maintain communication systems and protocols that allow first responders to reach a qualified human operator in real time and receive an immediate, meaningful response.
+(h) Direct communication between emergency response officials and autonomous vehicle manufacturers is necessary to ensure public safety, and autonomous vehicle manufacturers must maintain communication systems and protocols that allow emergency response officials to reach a qualified human in real time and receive an immediate, meaningful response.

 SEC.
 2.